 Because none of it mattered.
-Fixing those things wouldn’t have changed the one thing we wish we could’ve.
+Fixing those things wouldn’t have changed the one thing we all wished for.
 For Amy to be there with us.

 I was on the verge of laughter and tears the entire day- and there were a lot of both that day.
 While the ceremony went as planned, and we did our best to hold it together, chaos brewed underneath.

 Circumstances surrounding that day were far from the fairytale wedding I envisioned just a week before, but I can look back on it and smile.
 Because it was the day I married my husband.

 A marriage is a relationship.

 Our wedding was a day.

 Our marriage has been ten of the best years of my life.